TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 Note:
 -----

-If *lib.stdheader* was *temp.stdheader* instead, the pointer would not work!
-This is due to the fact that the runtime-reference would find nothing in "temp." as this is unset before the template is stored in cache!
+If :typoscript:`lib.stdheader` was :typoscript:`temp.stdheader` instead, the pointer would not work!
+This is due to the fact that the runtime-reference would find nothing in `temp.` as this is unset before the template is stored in cache!

-This goes for "temp." and "styles." (see the top-level object definition elsewhere).
+This goes for :typoscript:`temp.` and :typoscript:`styles.` (see the top-level object definition elsewhere).

 Overriding values anyway: